G2P-Connect/specs/docs/Home.md

     - Capability to carry various payloads e.g. OpenID / country specific custom data or verifiable credentials
     - Support for digitally signed and encrypted payloads
 4. Enable integration between existing proprietary, DPI/DPGs or country specific custom in-house solutions.
-5. Focus on key interfaces and NOT on implementation
+5. Focus is on standradising core interfaces and NOT on implementation.
 6. Each interface act as a connector between solutions and allow country implementations to realize various use cases.

 ## Message Structure